OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/04-Test_for_Process_Timing.md

 ## Test Objectives

 - Review the project documentation for system functionality that may be impacted by time.
-- Develop and execute the mis-use cases.
+- Develop and execute misuse cases.

 ## How to Test